July 5 at 7pm – Festival Concert I

 Violist Richard Wolfe pursued violin studies with Aaron Shapinsky, Dorothy Delay, and Walter Levin.
 A former member of the Israel Chamber Orchestra, in 1982 he settled in the Netherlands, and four years later became principal violist of the Netherlands Chamber Orchestra.
 He was a founding member of ‘Music in Context’ in Houston and is a member of Ensemble ‘Explorations’ in Belgium.
 Richard Wolfe is on viola faculty of the Utrecht Conservatory, Amsterdam Conservatory, and teaches and performs each summer at the L’Ecole Americain for Music and Fine Arts in Fontainebleau, France.

-Meta Weiss made her international debut at the age of seven in Holland, and has established herself as one of the leading cellists of her generation.
+Dr. Meta Weiss made her international debut at the age of seven in Holland, and has established herself as one of the leading cellists of her generation.
 Her performances have taken her to venues worldwide, including Carnegie Hall, The Kennedy Center, Boston Symphony Hall, Royal Albert Hall, Sydney Opera House, and Melbourne Recital Centre.
 Top prize-winner in numerous competitions, she has been hailed as “magnetic” (ArtsJournal) and “luminous” (Sydney Arts Guide).
-A graduate of Rice University and The Juilliard School, she is Senior Lecturer in Cello and Head of Chamber Music at The Queensland Conservatorium.
+A graduate of Rice University and The Juilliard School, she is Chamber Music Coordinator and Senior Instructor for the College of Music at the University of Colorado Boulder.